With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Vascular tumors – hemangiomas.

-Trauma to the abdomen and chest is often the result of road traffic accidents.
-Under the influence of an impact on the dashboard, steering wheel or other parts of the car, the parenchymal organ ruptures.
+Abdominal and chest injuries often occur as a result of road traffic accidents.
+Under the influence of an impact on the dashboard, steering wheel or other parts of the car, a parenchymal organ ruptures.
 Similar changes occur when the abdominal cavity is injured.

-The greatest danger in blunt abdominal trauma is fraught with two-moment ruptures.
-At first, blood accumulates under the capsule of the organ, forming a bruise.
-At this time, the state of health does not suffer.
-After a while, the hematoma grows, hyperextension of the organ capsule occurs, it ruptures and symptoms of internal bleeding develop.
+The greatest danger in cases of blunt abdominal trauma is two-stage ruptures.
+First, blood accumulates under the organ capsule, forming a bruise.
+At this time, your health does not suffer.
+Over time, the hematoma grows, overstretching of the organ capsule occurs, it ruptures and symptoms of internal bleeding develop.

-An infection such as tuberculosis often affects the lung tissue.
+An infection such as tuberculosis often affects lung tissue.
 Certain forms of tuberculosis cause destruction of lung tissue.
-The cavity forming in this case is called the tuberculous cavity.
-Bleeding arising from the cavity is manifested by a violent cough with bloody frothy sputum.
+The cavity that forms is called a tuberculous cavity.
+Bleeding arising from the cavity is manifested by a strong cough with bloody, foamy sputum.

-Cancer tumors can affect many organs, including parenchymal ones.
-Growing into the tissue of the organ, the tumor destroys it.
-At some point, bleeding from the area affected by the tumor may occur.
+Cancerous tumors can affect many organs, including parenchymal ones.
+Growing into the tissue of an organ, the tumor destroys it.
+At some point, bleeding may occur from the area affected by the tumor.

-This predisposes a large number of vessels that always penetrate the tumor.
-Bleeding is especially large due to hemangioma - a tumor completely consisting of blood vessels.
+A large number of vessels that always penetrate the tumor predisposes to this.
+Bleeding is especially large due to hemangioma, a tumor consisting entirely of blood vessels.

 Features of blood loss

-The rupture of the parenchymal organ is manifested by bleeding from the site of injury.
+Rupture of a parenchymal organ is manifested by bleeding from the site of injury.
 Blood flowing inside the body is not visible externally.
 Internal parenchymal bleeding develops.
-Blood is responsible for the delivery of oxygen and nutrients.
+Blood is responsible for delivering oxygen and nutrients.

-It provides normal immunity, maintains blood pressure.
-The loss of even a small amount of blood is manifested by symptoms of anemia.
+It ensures normal immunity and maintains blood pressure.
+The loss of even a small amount of blood results in symptoms of anemia.

-Acute blood loss with parenchymal bleeding is an urgent condition.
-The lack of circulating blood volume primarily affects the pressure.
-It decreases, as the blood supply to the vessels decreases.
-All organs suffer from a lack of oxygen.
-The body tries to maintain nutrition to the last in the most important parts of the body - the brain, kidneys, heart.
+Acute blood loss due to parenchymal bleeding is an emergency condition.
+A lack of circulating blood volume primarily affects blood pressure.
+It decreases as the blood supply to the vessels decreases.
+All organs suffer from lack of oxygen.
+The body tries to the last to maintain nutrition in the most important parts of the body - the brain, kidneys, heart.

-One of the first to suffer is the kidneys - at low pressure, they are not able to perform their function.
-The kidneys stop filtering urine, and its formation decreases.
-With severe blood loss, the kidneys completely stop working, and no urine is formed at all.
+The kidneys are one of the first to suffer - with low pressure they are not able to perform their function.
+The kidneys stop filtering urine, and its production decreases.
+With severe blood loss, the kidneys completely stop working, and no urine is produced at all.

-All other organs suffer from blood loss.
-For the brain, this is manifested by loss of consciousness.
+All other organs also suffer from blood loss.
+For the brain, this manifests itself as loss of consciousness.
 For the heart - severe pain and heart rhythm disturbances.

 Symptoms

-Signs of parenchymal bleeding depend on the amount of blood lost.
-In total, blood takes about 7% of the body weight in the human body.
+Signs of parenchymal bleeding depend on the volume of blood lost.
+In total, about 7% of body weight in the human body is blood.

 Doctors measure the amount of blood lost due to bleeding as a percentage of the total circulating blood volume: